Cambridge, MA Demographics

 A map of Cambridge's Population by Race

-Of the 248 places in Massachusetts, Cambridge is the 4th most populous.
+Cambridge is ranked the 4th most populous place in Massachusetts, out of 248 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Cambridge was ranked the 4th most populous place in the 2020 Census.

 Cambridge's White Population